coltonTB/personal/content/resume.md

 ####[Bit-crx](https://github.com/coltonTB/bit-crx)
+*client: Honey*

 A chrome extension that allows you to pay with bitcoin on supported e-commerce sites.

 *February - May 2014*